weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 applies here as well.
 We can now state the original form of Stokes’ theorem.

-10.50 Stokes’ formula If F is a vector field of class €' in an open set E = R3, and if ® is a 2-surface of class €" in E, then
+10.50 Stokes’ formula If F is a vector field of class  \in ' in an open set E = R3, and if ® is a 2-surface of class  \in " in E, then

 (145) [o x F) ndd = [ -1) ds.